 Research also shows that Twitter is the perfect companion for the TV viewer with 3 out of 5 TV viewers use Twitter while watching television.

-The following facts provide some insight into the evolution of Twitter into what it has become today on the social web in 2015.
+The following social media usage statistics provide some insight into the evolution of Twitter into what it has become today on the social web in 2015.